kataras/build-a-better-web-together/package-websocket.md

 		ctx.Render("client.html", clientPage{"Client Page", ctx.HostString()})
 	})

-	// the path which the websocket client should listen/registed to -> iris.Config.Websocket.Endpoint = "/my_endpoint"
+	// the path at which the websocket client should register itself to iris.Config.Websocket.Endpoint = "/my_endpoint"
 	// for Allow origin you can make use of the middleware
 	//iris.Config.Websocket.Headers["Access-Control-Allow-Origin"] = "*"